Liberty Bowl: Recent matchups of note

 The 2010 win by UCF was the program's first-ever bowl victory.

-The 2011 game matched Coaches' Poll 24th-ranked Cincinnati against upstart Vanderbilt, and unlike most lower tier bowls, it aired on the broadcast network ABC rather than its cable brethren ESPN.
+The 2011 game matched Coaches' Poll 24th-ranked Cincinnati against upstart Vanderbilt, and unlike most lower tier bowls, it aired on the broadcast network ABC rather than its cable brother network ESPN.
 Cincinnati defeated Vanderbilt in a second-half comeback.

 The 2012 Liberty Bowl featured an unusual rematch of a regular season game between the Iowa State Cyclones (9th place in the Big 12) and the Tulsa Golden Hurricane (C-USA champions).
 Iowa State had defeated Tulsa, 38–23, in the season's first weekend, however Tulsa defeated Iowa State, 31–17, in the Liberty Bowl.
 Though the bowl normally selects a team from the SEC, it invited Iowa State because the SEC did not have enough bowl-eligible teams to fill all of its contracted bowl games.

 In 2020, after a matchup of West Virginia and Tennessee was announced on December 20, the Tennessee program had to withdraw on December 21 due to positive COVID-19 testing.
 Army, who had accepted an invitation to the Independence Bowl before it was cancelled due to a lack of available teams, was named as their replacement.

 In the 2022 matchup, Kansas made their first bowl game appearance in 14 years, against Arkansas.
 The Razorbacks took an early 38–13 lead in the game.
 The Jayhawks then scored 25 unanswered points to send the game into overtime.
 The teams traded touchdowns in the first and second overtime.
 In the third overtime, with teams alternating two-point conversion attempts per NCAA overtime rules, the Razorbacks scored on their attempt and stopped the Jayhawks' attempt, resulting in a 55–53 Arkansas win.
 Kansas quarterback Jalon Daniels set a Kansas single-game record and a Liberty Bowl record for passing yards, with 544.

 Game results

 Boise State and Louisville square off in the 2004 Liberty Bowl in Memphis, Tennessee.

 The first five editions (1959–1963) were played in Philadelphia, Pennsylvania.
 The 1964 game was played in Atlantic City, New Jersey.
 All subsequent editions have been played in Memphis, Tennessee.

-Rankings are based on the AP Poll prior to the game being played.
+Rankings are based on the AP poll prior to the game being played.